Meteorologist - Professional Officer Class 2

 Overview of the role

-As an Antarctic meteorologist you will be responsible for providing forecasting support for the Australian Antarctic program (AAp) with duties ranging from aviation weather forecasting, through to marine services to local station and field party forecasts.
-You will also liaise with the observing staff as necessary to ensure observational coverage for mission critical forecasts.
-You will interact with Australian Antarctic Division (AAD) station and aviation management staff to ensure that the forecasting outputs meet the needs of the AAp.
+As an Antarctic meteorologist you will provide the Australian Antarctic and collaborating international programs with weather forecasts and environmental intelligence for the safe and efficient running of their aviation, marine, station and remote field operations.
+You will also liaise with observing staff as necessary to ensure observational coverage for mission critical forecasts.
+You will interact with various decision makers across the program to ensure that the forecasting outputs meet the needs of the Australian Antarctic Program.